Joey Meneses Player Props: Nationals vs. Rays

 - Meneses hit .324 with 14 doubles, 13 home runs and 17 walks.

-- Meneses got a hit in 78.6% of his 56 games last season, with more than one hit in 37.5% of those contests.

-- Including the 56 games he logged a plate appearance in last season, he hit a long ball in 13 of them (23.2%), going deep in 5.4% of his trips to home plate.
+- Including the 56 games he played in last season, he homered in 13 of them (23.2%), going deep in 5.4% of his trips to home plate.

-- Meneses picked up an RBI in 21 games last year out of 56 (37.5%), including multiple RBIs in 16.1% of those games (nine times) and three or more RBIs on two occasions..
+- Meneses drove in a run in 37.5% of his games last year (21 of 56), with more than one RBI in nine of them (16.1%).
+He had three or more RBIs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.